 Please consider donating to our Elf Fund (no amount is too small), and all donations are tax deductible.
 We need this support more than ever, to be able to provide the care for animals suffering in our community, animals that have no one or no financial support.

 Please Donate to the Elf Fund!

-China Blue is our newest Elf Fund recipient.
+China Blue was one of our Elf Fund recipients.
 Next Door, a group formed to keep people updated on activity within their community, posted the plight of a stray cat that kept showing up everyday for food.
 Hoping he had an owner, the poster of the ad kept patiently waiting.
 As the days went by, she noticed injuries, and more injuries, until she feared for the cat’s life.

 After seeing the post and learning no one would offer any assistance, Fat Kitty City contacted the poster of the ad.
 After many attempts trying to trap him, he was caught and brought to FKC.
 During an urgent exam, it was discovered how serious were the number of wounds, than originally imagined.
 We are hoping we got him in the nick of time, before he becomes sepsis.

 China Blue, as we are calling him, is a sad reminder of the suffering all animals endure, as a result of not being spayed or neutered, (victims of vicious fighting during kitten season) many don’t survive, but rather die a painful and slow death by infection and starvation.

 China Blue is making his recovery!
 See his photos above.